61 Of The Best French Riviera Books you Have to Read

-This book truly is a French Riviera book which perfectly describes and presents the beauty and charm of the Riviera.
-A must read for everyone who has ever been to the French Riviera or consider to visit, as it takes the reader through a journey of French Riviera beauty, and describes the Riviera in an engaging and insightful way.
+This book truly is a French Riviera book that perfectly describes and presents the beauty and charm of the Riviera.
+A must-read for everyone who has ever been to the French Riviera or consider to visit, as it takes the reader through a journey of French Riviera beauty, and describes the Riviera in an engaging and insightful way.

 Travels Through France and Italy by Tobias Smollett